-Happens from time to time – but you have to decide based on your ship size, and your skill.
-Small ships can escape faster, take steep turns.
-While Bigger ships have more firepower, more crew members.
-You can always engage for fun, you have nothing to lose except for the chest, choose wisely!
+It happens from time to time – but you have to decide based on your ship size and your skill.
+Small ships can escape faster and take steep turns.
+While Bigger ships have more firepower and more crew members.
+You can always engage for fun; you have nothing to lose except for the chest, choose wisely!

-You can refill your gun by going back to Armory box everytime you run out of bullets.
+You can refill your gun by going back to the Armory box every time you run out of bullets.
 Guns are the easiest way to take out an enemy, but they are limited as well.
 So make sure to refill.

-Many don’t realize, but you have access to compass, and spyglass to find your direction, and spot an enemy.
-Many times you will forget where your ship is, and using a compass helps.
+Many don’t realize, but you have access to compass, and spyglass to find your direction and spot an enemy.
+You will often forget where your ship is, and using a compass helps.